aka Taco Tuesday with a TWIST! Because a. alliteration and b. YUM!

 substitution shenanigans: you can use a chia egg in place of the flax egg or just go ahead and grab a regular egg if you have one handy!
 All three are marvelously interchangeable in this recipe.
 I love the lentils in these burgers, but chickpeas, white beans, kidney beans, and even extra black beans will work if you prefer!
 I made these bad boys a bit on the spicy side [not too spicy for moi but let’s just say the chickpea’s face after taking a bite was pah-riceless!] so feel free to skip the cayenne and use paprika instead.

 t-rex chefs, brotosaurus chefs, + vegansaurus chefs: have at it!
 They’re also gloriously gluten-free as long as you use a GF bun or slap these babies on some bibb lettuce and make your burger into a lettuce wrap [it’s phenomenal!]
+For a fabulously vegan burger, simply skip the optional sauce recipe; easy peasy!
 Those of you who aren’t dairy-free and need a slice or two of cheese in their life, go for it!
 I think we’ve got all the bases covered, eh?
 Let’s make some veggie burgers!

 Ready to eat?
 Pour a teeny bit of oil in a skillet, heat to medium-high, and cook for a few minutes on each side until you’re left with a golden crust.
 All that’s left is to pile them high with every veggie you can get your hands on, slather them in taco aioli, wrap them in leafy green lettuce or a fluffy bun, and commence face-plantage.